🔥

 Step 1: Check if you meet the official WhatsApp Commerce Policy

-It’s essential—particularly for ecommerce companies who want to check if official WhatsApp Business policies will not limit the common practices of the industry they are in.
+It’s particularly essential for ecommerce companies who want to check if official WhatsApp Business policies will not limit the common practices of the industry they are in.
 Here are some examples of what this policy prohibits and approves using:

 • Message types: you can only send transactional notifications or WhatsApp messages that comply with approved message templates

-• Not being able to use the same number on both platforms: say that you end up using the WhatsApp Business App first and then plan to switch to the Business version.
+• Not being able to use the same number on both services: say that you end up using the WhatsApp Business App first and then plan to switch to the other version.
 Or, you plan to use both of them.
-While you can have both on the same phone, you do need to use two separate phone numbers for them.
+While you can have both on the same phone, you need to use two separate phone numbers for them.

 Read more: Make sure to check the official WhatsApp Business Policy for more information and FAQs.